 Inscription in Chinese.

-When the idea for the monument was mooted by the Alumni International Singapore, it seemed like it was only a matter of time before $200,000 in funds needed, could be raised to erect the monument.
-The temporary location of the foundation stone was significant enough – along the sea front close to Collyer Quay where many of the early immigrants arriving by boat would have landed.
-Somehow in the interim, despite attempts at finding a suitable design through a competition, as well as with several attempts to raise the necessary funds, a suitable design was never found, nor sufficient funds raised.
-In 1985, the Alumni International decided to instead channel the funds raised to other areas.
+When the idea for the monument was mooted by the Alumni International Singapore, it seemed that it would only be a matter of time before $200,000 required to build it would be raised.
+A temporary site was selected for its forerunner, the foundation stone.
+Its position at the end of the seafront along which many immigrants would have come ashore was one of significance.
+However, attempts at finding a suitable design through a competition and to raise the necessary funds, proved unsuccessful.
+Neither a suitable design was arrived at nor were sufficient funds raised and in time.
+The Alumni International would make an about turn on the monument and the funds raised were channelled instead into other areas in 1985.

 View from the street through the fence of the National Archives.